-Cold in-place recycling (CIR) is a long-lasting, cost-effective, greener alternative to traditional maintenance and rehabilitation processes.
-This process allows the reclaimed asphalt pavement (RAP) to stay on site, which significantly reduces the cost of trucking and natural resources.
+Cold in-place recycling (CIR) is a long-lasting, cost-effective, greener alternative to traditional hot mix asphalt (HMA) paving.
+This process prevents the reclaimed asphalt pavement (RAP) from ever leaving the roadway, which significantly reduces the cost of trucking and natural resources.